Turkish military operation in Idlib Governorate

-The Turkish military operation in Idlib Governorate (İdlib Harekâtı), code-named Idlib De-escalation Control Force activities (İdlib Gerginliği Azaltma Kontrol Gücü faaliyetleri) by Turkey, is an operation by the Turkish Armed Forces which started in October 2017, following the earlier Operation Euphrates Shield.
-It is the third cross-border operation by the Turkish military, following Operation Euphrates Shield and Operation Shah Euphrates.
+The Turkish military operation in Idlib Governorate (İdlib Harekâtı), code-named Idlib De-escalation Control Force activities (İdlib Gerginliği Azaltma Kontrol Gücü faaliyetleri) by Turkey, was an operation by the Turkish Armed Forces which started in October 2017, following the earlier Operation Euphrates Shield.
+It was the third cross-border operation by the Turkish military, following Operation Euphrates Shield and Operation Shah Euphrates.

 Background

 The operation was launched following the 2017 Astana agreement and subsequent Sochi agreement between Turkey, Russia and Iran.
-Among other things, the two agreements contained provisions for the Turkish Armed Forces to set up and maintain 12 observation posts within rebel-held territories in the Idlib Governorate.
+Among other things, the two agreements contained provisions for the Turkish Armed Forces to set up and maintain 12 observation posts within resistance-held territories in the Idlib Governorate.

 Timeline

 2017

 The Turkish Armed Forces set up their first observation outposts in Idlib in October 2017.
 Following their deployment, there were reports of minor clashes with Hayat Tahrir al-Sham militants.

 2018

 In February, the Turkish military observation outposts were expanded into northern and southeastern Idlib Governorate.
 On 6 February, a Turkish observation was attacked by rockets and mortars, killing a Turkish soldier and wounding five others.

 On 22 May, the Turkish army established its twelfth and last military observation post in Idlib province.